 Choosing the right plan for you is time consuming and can also be a hassle.
 We've done the research and you may save over $1,000 each year!
 Be sure to check out our no-contract Smartphone plan article: How to Find the Best No Contract Smartphone Plans where we compare all of the major network carriers.
 Check out our How to Buy an Unlocked iPhone article to learn what it means to have an "Unlocked" Smartphone.

-The Apple iPhone 6 Plus comes with a new faster Apple A8 processor (ironically made by Samsung) and runs on iOS 9.
+The Apple iPhone 7 Plus comes with a new faster Apple A10 Fusion processor and runs on iOS 10.
 It has a a longer, larger 5.5" Retina display with a fingerprint-resistant oleophobic coating.
 Cnet calls the redesign "sharp, slim, and feather-light."

 Apple iOS 10 includes Airdrop, Siri, Family Sharing, QuickType Keyboard and more.

-- 8Mpixel iSight rear camera f2.2, 1.2Mpixel Facetime camera
+- 12Mpixel iSight rear camera f1.8, 12Mpixel Facetime camera

 - 1080p HD video recording (30 fps or 60 fps)